 Policy for the Control of Mastitis All cases of mastitis must be identified and treated promptly with the underlying predisposing factors corrected.
-Records must be available for a minimum of one year with the following information at a minimum: Incidences of individual ewes with clinical cases of mastitis must be recorded.
-These ewes must be identified (for example, by leg bracelet) and milked separately, and their milk must be segregated and properly disposed of.
-Records must be kept as part of the Flock Health Plan of any treatments and medications used, including mastitis tubes or other therapeutic antibiotic usage, and the recommended withdrawal times observed.
-Ewes under antibiotic treatment must be identified (for example, by leg bracelet) and their milk must be segregated and properly disposed of- it must not be fed to lambs. ☐ All drugs intended for lactating animals must be clearly labeled and kept separate from drugs intended for nonlactating animals. ☐ Yes M15 □ Flock somatic cell counts (SCCs) must be routinely monitored at the bulk tank and recorded per the requirements of the USDA or state/ local jurisdictions. □ No □ N/A /50 Flock Average SCC from previous month Max.
-Two-month Average SCC from previous year □ (Check if applicable): Where flock SCCs exceed the target rate averaged over any 2-month period, the specific organisms involved must be identified, and an appropriate program of mitigation with a focus on udder health must be developed in consultation with the flock veterinarian.
-The implementation of this program must be documented per the Flock Health Plan, and records must show that the program has been maintained until flock SCC rates drop to acceptable levels. □ Measures must be in place to minimize the risk/incidence of mastitis in dry ewes.
+Records must be available for a minimum of one year with the following information at a minimum: ☐ Incidences of individual does with clinical cases of mastitis must be recorded.
+These does must be identified (for example, by leg bracelet) and milked separately, and their milk must be segregated and properly disposed of.
+Records must be kept as part of the Herd Health Plan of any treatments and medications used, including mastitis tubes or other therapeutic antibiotic usage, and the recommended withdrawal times observed.
+Does under antibiotic treatment must be identified (for example, by leg bracelet) and their milk must be segregated and properly disposed of- it must not be fed to kids. ☐ All drugs intended for lactating animals must be clearly labeled and kept separate from drugs intended for nonlactating animals. ☐ Yes M15 Herd somatic cell counts (SCCs) must be routinely monitored at the bulk tank and recorded per the requirements of the USDA or state/ local ☐ No /50 jurisdictions. □ N/A Herd Average SCC from previous month Max.
+Two-month Average SCC from previous year ☐ (Check if applicable): Where herd SCCs exceed the target rate averaged over any 2-month period, the specific organisms involved must be identified, and an appropriate program of mitigation with a focus on udder health must be developed in consultation with the herd veterinarian.
+The implementation of this program must be documented per the Herd Health Plan, and records must show that the program has been maintained until herd SCC rates drop to acceptable levels.
+Measures must be in place to minimize the risk/incidence of mastitis in dry does.